venkatgowrish07-hub/UART/README.md

 # Simulation Verification

-The testbench transmits multiple 8-bit values through the UART transmitter and verifies that the receiver reconstructs the same data correctly.
+The testbench transmits multiple 8-bit values through the UART transmitter and verifies that the receiver reconstructs the same data correctly and preocessed output data.

+The UART_01.v module follows the data flow: ``` TX → [wire] → RX → processed_data → dataout ```
+The UART_01.v module follows the data flow: ``` TX ──[wire]──► RX ──► process ──► TX again ──► dataout```

 For simulation purpose update txfinval to 16 and rxfinval to 1 in baud generator (`baud_rate_generator.v`)